Cisco Nexus 9000 Series Switches license

 Cisco provides two modes of operation for the Cisco Nexus 9000 Series.
-Customers can use Cisco NX-OS Software to deploy the Cisco Nexus 9000 Series in standard Cisco Nexus switch environments.
+Customers can use Cisco NX-OS Software to deploy the Cisco Nexus 9000 Series in standard Cisco Nexus License environments.

 Alternately, customers can use the Cisco Application Centric Infrastructure (ACI), which is ready for the hardware infrastructure to take full advantage of an automated, policy-based, systems management approach.